-HSHS St. Elizabeth’s Hospital Honors Colleagues with National DAISY and BEE Awards
+HSHS St. Elizabeth’s Hospital Honors Colleagues With National DAISY And BEE Awards

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Additional colleagues recognized for BEE nominations include: Patricia Hefner (Certified Nurse Assistant in the Emergency Department), Rachel Johnson (Care Coordination), Lucas Cochran (Radiology), Laura McClure (Certified Nurse Assistant, 5MedSurg), Valerie Brooks (Surgical Services-OR), Wendy Pfaff (Respiratory Department), Miyoka Jackson (Certified Nurse Assistant, 3MedSurg), Amber Rackham (Certified Nurse Assistant, MedSurg), Brianna Brown (Certified Nurse Assistant, Telemetry A), Jade Griffin (Patient Experience) and Donna Baker (Patient Experience).

-Distribution of the nationally-recognized DAISY Award and St. Elizabeth’s Hospital’s BEE Award have been made possible through funds provided by HSHS St. Elizabeth’s Foundation.

-Nominations for future DAISY and BEE Awards at St. Elizabeth’s continue to be accepted.
+Nominations for future DAISY, BEE and other awards at St. Elizabeth’s continue to be accepted.
 Patients and visitors are encouraged to share and submit their story of witnessing excellent and compassionate care from staff.
-The nomination forms can be downloaded at https://www.steliz.org/Patient-Guest/Recognize-a-Colleague.
+Award descriptions and an online nomination form can be found at hshs.org/StElizabeths/Patients-Guests/Recognize-a-Colleague.

 More like this: